Separation of church and state in the United States: Tabular summary

-From 1780 Massachusetts had a system which required every man to belong to a church, and permitted each church to tax its members, but forbade any law requiring that it be of any particular denomination.
-This was objected to, as in practice establishing the Congregational Church, the majority denomination, and was abolished in 1833.
+From 1780 to 1824, Massachusetts required every resident to belong to and attend a parish church, and permitted each church to tax its members, but forbade any law requiring that it be of any particular denomination.
+But in practice, the denomination of the local church was chosen by majority vote of town residents, which de facto established Congregationalism as the state religion.
+This was objected to, and was abolished in 1833.
+For details see Constitution of Massachusetts.

-Until 1877 the New Hampshire Constitution required members of the State legislature to be of the Protestant religion.
+Until 1877 the New Hampshire Constitution required members of the state legislature to be of the Protestant religion.
+Until 1968 the Constitution allowed for state funding of Protestant classrooms but not Catholic classrooms.

-The North Carolina Constitution of 1776 disestablished the Anglican church, but until 1835 the NC Constitution allowed only Protestants to hold public office.
+The North Carolina Constitution of 1776 disestablished the Anglican church, but until 1835 it allowed only Protestants to hold public office.
 From 1835 to 1876 it allowed only Christians (including Catholics) to hold public office.
-Article VI, Section 8 of the current NC Constitution forbids only atheists from holding public office.
-Such clauses were held by the United States Supreme Court to be unenforceable in the 1961 case of Torcaso v.
-Watkins, when the court ruled unanimously that such clauses constituted a religious test incompatible with First and Fourteenth Amendment protections.
+Article VI, Section 8 of the current state constitution forbids only atheists ("any person who shall deny the being of Almighty God") from holding public office.
+The United States Supreme Court held such clauses to be unenforceable in the 1961 case Torcaso v.
+Watkins, when ruling unanimously that such clauses constitute a "religious test" forbidden by the First Amendment prohibiting federal religious tests and the protections in the Fourteenth Amendment, which apply to the states as well as the federal government under the doctrine of incorporation.

 Religious tolerance for Catholics with an established Church of England was the policy in the former Spanish Colonies of East and West Florida while under British rule.

-In Treaty of Paris (1783), which ended the American Revolutionary War, the British ceded both East and West Florida back to Spain (see Spanish Florida).
+In the Treaty of Paris (1783), which ended the American Revolutionary War, the British ceded both East and West Florida back to Spain (see Spanish Florida).

 Tithes for the support of the Anglican Church in Virginia were suspended in 1776 and never restored.
 1786 is the date of the Virginia Statute of Religious Freedom, which prohibited any coercion to support any religious body.